 Facebook has become ubiquitous in today’s world.
-It’s something you expect to always be there and working, ready to service your need to snoop on peple from your distant past and get involved in whatever strange Facebook groups you’re part of.
+It’s something you expect to always be there working, ready to service your need to snoop on people from your distant past and get involved in whatever strange Facebook groups you’re part of.
 If pictures are not loading on Facebook, then that defeats a big point of the social site’s appeal.
-For this reason, we’ve put together a bunch of reasons your Facebook pictures might not be loading and what you can do about it.
+For this reason, we’ve put together a list of reasons your Facebook pictures might not be loading and what you can do about it.

 Checking this website can let you know if there is an issue with rendering images.
 In a case like this, you’ll just have to wait until Facebook resolves the issue.

 2. Allow Sites to Show Images in Browser

 Usually, when a browser is updated, improvements are expected.
 However, things don’t always work out as planned.
 It’s possible you may run into a strange issue, like images being disabled after an update.
 Following the steps below to check for possible issues with your browser, dependent on the browser you’re using.